|Salary:||£47,423 to £63,736 per annum|

 Salary for Senior Lecturer: Grade H5 from: £60,231 to £63,736 per annum inclusive of London Weighting with potential to progress to £65,567 per annum inclusive of London Weighting.
 (Pro Rata as Part-Time)

 Brunel University London was established in 1966 and is a leading multidisciplinary research-intensive technology university delivering economic, social and cultural benefits.

-The Department of Life Sciences undertakes high-quality undergraduate and postgraduate teaching and scientific research across the disciplines of Biosciences, Environmental Sciences, Sport, Health & Exercise Sciences; and Psychology.
+The Department of Life Sciences undertakes high quality undergraduate and postgraduate teaching and scientific research across the disciplines of Biosciences; Environmental Sciences; Sport, Health & Exercise Sciences; and Psychology.
 With over 120 academics based on a pleasant campus, we are a highly committed and forward-thinking academic community, proud of our world-leading research, our diversity and the student experience we provide.

 We offer a generous annual leave package plus discretionary University closure days, excellent training and development opportunities as well as a great occupational pension scheme and a range of health-related support.
 The University is committed to a hybrid working approach.

 Closing date for applications: Thursday, 20 April 2023 (midnight)